Sniffdog/Hashsynminer/README.md

 Fully automated / Set And Forget in Splitsniffin.bat/

-# Please edit SplitSniffin.bat
+# Please edit Hashsynminer_start.bat

-# SplitSniffCC and SplitSniffEWBF(please set these before you start miner in Splitsniff.bat)
+# SplitSniffCC and SplitSniffEWBF(please set these before you start miner in Hashsynminer_start.bat)

 Very Important...
 SplitsniffCC (ccminer) must use quotation and commas for each GPU selected (ie: '0,1,2,3,4,5,6,7')